runemadsen/Magic-Book-Project/README.md

 production of electronic and print books for authors.

 Here’s a circa-2008 scenario for you.
-An author is excited to hear that a big company has decided to publish their book.  e author sits down and types a lot of text into Microsoft Word.  e publisher takes that text and “typesets” it using Adobe InDesign, painstakingly laying out each individual page by hand.
-To market the book, the author decides to post an excerpt from the book online as HTML and performs an elaborate contortion of copying/ pasting and reformatting.   e book is published and is oﬀered for sale for ﬁfty dollars.
+An author is excited to hear that a big company has decided to publish their book.
+The author sits down and types a lot of text into Microsoft Word.  e publisher takes that text and “typesets” it using Adobe InDesign, painstakingly laying out each individual page by hand.
+To market the book, the author decides to post an excerpt from the book online as HTML and performs an elaborate contortion of copying/ pasting and reformatting.
+The book is published and is offered for sale for ﬁfty dollars.
 An ebook is also for sale for ﬁfty dollars.  e author receives a few dollars when a book is sold.
 Anyone on the internet, however, can easily download a free, illegal PDF version of the book.